peskyboyz/COMP4478-Exercise2/README.md

 # COMP4478-Exercise2
 The COMP-4478 Exercise 2 to make a fish catching game while dodging bombs.

+The final game .exe file is the CompletedGame folder.

 # Controls

-Use Left and Right arrows or A and D to move the basket Use Escape to exit the game
+Use Left and Right arrows or A and D to move the basket

+Use Escape to exit the game

 # Credits